testing-library/jest-dom/README.md

 toBeRequired()
 ```

-This allows you to check if an form element is currently required.
+This allows you to check if a form element is currently required.

 An element is required if it is having a `required` or `aria-required="true"`
 attribute.